prashant1k99/ssg/docs/theme-building.md

 To create a functional theme, you need to include the following required files in your theme directory:

-1. **index.html**: The main template file for the home page of the site.
+1. **index.html**: The main template file for the home page of the Content Type.
-2. **template.html**: The template file used for rendering Markdown content.
+2. **template.html**: The template file used for rendering Markdown content for the respective Content Type.

 ### index.html